kpetremann/claw-network/README.md

 It will run a simulation on a stored topology.

 If `:device` is set to `each`, it will simulate failure impact of each devices excluding Top of Racks.

+### Anomaly detection

+- GET `/topology/:topology_name/anomalies`: get topology anomalies

+It list all anomalies in the topology graph.

+#### Link anomalies

+A node is not connected properly to the graph.

+For example:
+- a ToR does not have any uplinks
+- a spine does not have any downlinks or any uplinks
+- an edge does not have any downlinks

+This does not consider the status of the link, it only checks if there is a link.

 ### Topology structure